brenthompson2/Compiler-Construction/README.md

 # Compiler-Construction

 Brendan Thompson

 Transylvania University	Compiler Construction Fall 2017 with Dr. Moorman

+The BRENxCompiler is written in C++ and turns programs written in the Transy Language (.transy) to Transy Object Code (.obj).
+An Emulator capable of running the Transy Object Code is not yet under construction

-Implementation of a "Transy" language compiler.
-Repository Created for downloading, compiling, and running the code on a lab computer remotely from my personal machine.
-(Still have to get onto campus wifi though)
+This GitHub Repository was created for downloading, compiling, and running the code on a lab computer remotely from my personal machine.
+(Unfortunately I still have to get onto campus wifi first)

+## Use

+#### Compiling the Transy Compiler

+In order to use this Transy Language (.transy) to Transy Object Code (.obj) compiler, the C++ code that it is written in must first be compiled into an executable

+On Ubuntu: navigate the terminal to the directory of the preferred Compiler Version and run `make`

+To remove all of the files run `make clean`

+#### Using the Transy Compiler

+On Ubuntu: navigate to the directory with the `Compiler` executable and type `./Compiler <fileName>`

+Flags:
+	`-n` = keep noblanks file even if it successfully compiles `-o` = keep obj file even if it failed compilation

+Other Info:
+	If no file is specified it will attempt to compile `test1.transy`

+#### Running Transy Object Code

+An emulator capable of running Transy Object Code on a computer will be under construction shortly

+## Development

-Check out the DevLog in each version of the compiler to see the status of construction reported daily
+Check out the DevLog in each version of the compiler to see a detailed description of the different components as well as to view the status of construction as it was reported during each day of work